- Home

 Step Two -

-You will need to take this completed form and documentation as requested therein to your Local Police Station
+You will need to take this completed form and documentation to your local police station.

 Step Three -

-If your report is assessed and determined that it will be investigated by the QPS, the information will be placed on the QPS case management system called Qprime.
+If your report is assessed and it is appropriate that the QPS investigates it, the information will be placed on the QPS case management system called QPRIME.
 You will be provided a report number starting with QP………. which you will need to quote in any future correspondence.

 Please be aware that the criminal law is not about recovering money for the victim.
 That is the aim of the civil law.

-In many instances where people lose money it is not criminal, but civil, particularly in matters involving breaches of contract, or non-payment of debts.
-Police cannot investigate civil matters.
-Please be aware that police are unable to recover money.
+In many instances where people lose money it is not criminal, but civil, particularly when involving breaches of contract, or non-payment of debts.
+Police cannot investigate civil matters and are unable to recover money.

-Police investigate criminal matters in order to place evidence before a court.
+Police investigate criminal matters, to place evidence before a court.
 Civil action is the most appropriate method of recovering money.
-If you want to take civil action, speak to the Clerk of the Local Court, which can be located at the following link: Courthouses contacts - Queensland Courts, or a solicitor.
+If you want to take civil action, speak to the Clerk of the Local Court (see Courthouses contacts - Queensland Courts) or a solicitor.

-If your fraud matter is assessed and a decision is made that the QPS will investigate the complaint, the Financial and Cyber Crime Group may not necessarily be the appointed investigators in your matter.
-It is most likely that the matter will be referred to detectives located in the area where the offence of fraud has occurred.
+If QPS does investigate the complaint, the Financial and Cyber Crime Group may not necessarily be the appointed investigators.
+It is most likely that it will be referred to detectives in the area where the offence of fraud has occurred.